MississaugaCoding/mississaugacoding.github.io/_posts/2016-01-19-html-css-js-json-apis.md

 ###style.css
 {% highlight css %}
 img {
-    width:350px; /* the images from the Reddit JSON API call vary in size; this way we get a more uniform display by forcing a width */
+    width:350px; /* the images from the Reddit JSON API call vary in size; this way we get a more uniform display by forcing an image width */
 }

 p {